annaesvensson/yellow-berlin/README.md

 ## Acknowledgements

-This extension includes [OpenSans](https://fonts.google.com/specimen/Open+Sans) by Steve Matteson.
+This extension includes Open Sans by Steve Matteson.
 Thank you for the beautiful font.

 ## Designer